martinra/facileLLM.nvim/README.md

 ### OpenAI API configuration

-The `opts` field in the model configuration is specific to the model implementation.
+The `opts` field in the provider configuration is specific to the API implementation.
 For the OpenAI API that is provided in facileLLM, the fields are as follows: